Irish Bacon and Cabbage

 Peel skin off ham, leaving portion around bone.
 Place ham fat side up (on

 a rack if you have one).
 Pour 1 3/4 cups of stout over the ham.
-Bake in a
+Bake in

-drippings.
+stout and drippings.

 Remove ham and baste with drippings.
-Score fat diagonally to form a diamond
+Score fat diagonally to form a

+stout to moisten.
 Spread over ham.
-Increase oven temperature to hot (200c) and bake a further
+Increase oven temperature to hot

-35-45 minutes.
+(200c) and bake a further 35-45 minutes.
 Serve warm.

 Serving suggestion: